natalieagus/50033/_posts/2021-01-07-unityformidlifes.md

 > NavMeshPlus comes with NavMeshComponents, therefore to avoid **conflicts**, you may remove NavMeshComponents from the package registry.

+Then import the asset `navmesh2dintro` to your project

+> NavMeshPlus comes with NavMeshComponents, and you may be faced with conflicts.
+To avoid **conflicts**, you may remove NavMeshComponents from the package registry.

 ## Create a TileMap
 Tilemap is another handy tool to create 2D maps, especially for top-down games which levels or world would otherwise be too cumbersome to be created as separate Sprites.
 You need to add the 2D Tilemap Editor from the **package manager. ** Once downloaded, open the Scene Tilemap (inside NavMeshIntro >> TileMap) and click on the Grid gameobject.
 This gameobject was created using Create >> 2D >> Tilemap >> Rectangular.